PrefectHQ/prefect/docs/concepts/flow-runners.md

 Requirements for `DockerFlowRunner`:

 - Docker Engine must be available.
-- You must configure remote [Storage](/concepts/storage/) such as S3, Google Cloud Storage, Azure Blob Storage, or a key-value store.
+- You must configure remote [Storage](/concepts/storage/) such as S3, Google Cloud Storage, or Azure Blob Storage.
 Local storage configuration such as Local Storage or Temporary Local Storage are not supported for Docker.
 - The API must be available from within the flow run container.
 To facilitate connections to locally hosted APIs, `localhost` and `127.0.0.1` will be replaced with `host.docker.internal`.

 `DockerFlowRunner` supports the following settings: